What is Long Term Debt?

-In simple terms, Long term debts on balance sheet are those loans and other liabilities, which are not going to come due within a period of 1 year from the time when they are created.
-In general terms, all the non-current liabilities can be called long-term debts, especially for the purpose of finding financial ratios that are to be used for analyzing the financial health of a company.
+In simple terms, Long term debts on a balance sheet are those loans and other liabilities, which are not going to come due within 1 year from the time when they are created.
+In general terms, all the non-current liabilities can be called long-term debts, especially to find financial ratios that are to be used for analyzing the financial health of a company.

-- They are issued as bonds by companies to finance their expansion over a number of years to follow.
+- They are issued as bonds by companies to finance their expansion over several years to follow.

-- Thus, they mature over many years; 10-year bonds, 20-year bonds or 30-year bonds for example.
-This is a very common practice, especially in all the capital-intensive industries all around the globe.
+- Thus, they mature over many years; 10-year bonds, 20-year bonds, or 30-year bonds, for example.
+It is a very common practice, especially in all the capital-intensive industries all around the globe.
 Hence, bonds are the most common types of long-term debt.

 - Due to this, even if the whole debt is of the long-term nature, the portion of the principal that is required to be paid back within the current year cannot be categorized under the long-term Debt.
 Therefore, that portion is written under current liabilitiesCurrent LiabilitiesCurrent Liabilities are the payables which are likely to settled within twelve months of reporting.
 They're usually salaries payable, expense payable, short term loans etc. as “current portion of long-term debt.”